By Darren Carter | EAP Counselor | The Village

 ‘Tis the season for New Year’s resolutions!
-As 2017 comes to an end, many of us are thinking ahead on how we can gain more fulfillment in our lives in 2018.
-But if you are like many people, you thought 2017 was going to be the year to make healthy changes and stick with your resolutions.
-Before that, 2016 was the year ... and so on and so forth.
+As this year comes to an end, many of us are thinking ahead on how we can gain more fulfillment in our lives in the next.
+But if you are like many people, you thought the past year was going to be the year to make healthy changes and stick with your resolutions.
+Before that, it was the year before ... and so on and so forth.

 According to Business Insider, approximately 80% of New Year resolution goals fail by the end of February.
-You don’t need to fall into that statistic in 2018.
-Here are some tips to keep you focused on your New Year’s resolution in 2018.
+You don’t need to fall into that statistic this New Year.
+Here are some tips to keep you focused on your New Year’s resolution.
 Good luck!
 You can do it!

 Set realistic goals: With each resolution, it is equally important to set realistic goals.
 If your goal is to lose weight, it is not realistic to lose 20 pounds each month.
 Whatever your resolution, define what your long-term objective is and begin setting realistic, shorter-term goals.
 If your goal is to save money for a vacation, calculate how much money you would need to save (long-term goal) and how much money you can put into savings each month (short-term goal).